federicozappone/ray_tracing_in_one_weekend_cuda/README.md

-# Ray Tracing in One Weekend
+# Ray Tracing in One Weekend with CUDA

 ![Render](/assets/images/render.png)